ml4ai/delphi/README.md

 Here are the steps for installation.

 - Fire up a terminal, navigate to the directory that you would like to install Delphi in, then execute the following in the terminal:
     ```bash
     git clone https://github.com/ml4ai/delphi
     cd delphi
-    pip install pipenv
+    pip install .
-    pipenv install -d --skip-lock
     ```

 ### Installing Graphviz on MacOS